thenodon/gonb/README.md

 - Create organisation if they do not exists in Grafana, default false.

 # Argument passing
-The only way to pass arguments to gnob is by environment variables.
+The only way to pass arguments to gonb is by environment variables.
 Each provider must define their own and required environment variables and they must be exposed by the interface method:

 ```python